-During the SDP 5 years period (2019-2023), the Ministry conducted 100 staff training courses based on training needs assessments, established 6 MOUs with regional and international training institutions.
+The Ministry conducted 100 staff training courses based on training needs assessments, established 6 MOUs with regional and international training institutions.
 New staff quarters were established in Nameka and Lomaivuna, and a new office was established and quarters repaired at Naqali.
 Over 28,000 users accessed Ministry ICT services.
 Fifty-six programmes were produced for TV and radio.
 Twenty-two research publications were published.